Finally, we met again with a lot of enthusiasm

 Size, memberships, prices and demand of coworking spaces

-Coworking Spain every year, carries out an analysis of the coworking sector in the country in terms of the number of spaces, total m2, industry value, prices, market leaders, and other KPIs that define the national industry.
+Coworking Spain annually analyses the country’s coworking sector in terms of the number of spaces, total m2, industry value, prices, market leaders, and other KPIs that define the national industry.
 You can download all the studies carried out from 2010 to today here.

 The study analyses 1,483 active spaces on the platform, which 447 are in Barcelona, 349 in Madrid and 688 in the rest of the Spanish provinces.
 Among the rest of the provinces, Valencia, Malaga and Seville have the highest number of spaces.